Chinese Zodiac Animals and The Chinese New Years

 Some things to look out for: As mentioned, Snakes can be utterly unpredictable – and so are Snake years.
 You may find yourself ambling along through life – and whammo – that Snake energy strikes without warning.
 I’m not implying that you always have to be on your guard with these signs, or within this year.
 But I am encouraging awareness to this propensity.

 There’s also a coldness inherent to the Snake.
 I’m not talking cold-hearted, necessarily (are you kidding?
 With their sensual passion – Snakes are far from frigid).
 It’s more like insensitivity.
 Here again – the Snake has its own world, its own unique perspective.
 This means Snake energy won’t always have the emotional insight to see things the way other signs do.
 It’s not like this sign lacks compassion – they just express empathy differently than others.
+More about symbolic Snake meanings here.

 This Chinese zodiac animal is all about participation.
 This sign engages, activates and pursues.
 These qualities are often highlighted in social settings.
 The Horse is gregarious and easily approachable.
 They make quick friends, and always seem to be willing to offer a helping hand to their pals.
 Horse signs are natural leaders, and they excel on the political scene.
 Perhaps it’s their bounding energy or their enthusiasm…whatever it is they exude, they are certainly magnanimous personalities.
 This is true for the year of the Horse too.
 Those of us who find it challenging to mingle or connect with others in society will find those restraints loosened in Horse years.
 Likewise, those who are quite content to blend in the background, might have the urge to come forward in a leadership capacity in the year of the Horse.